 - SEASON In hot lightly oiled skillet, brown all over.

 - ADD sliced vegetables (such as onion, sweet green pepper and garlic) if desired.
-Add enough liquid (such as canned coup or tomatoes, brother or red wine) to just cover the beef.
+Add enough liquid (such as canned soup or tomatoes, broth or red wine) to just cover the beef.

 - SIMMER, covered, in 325°F (160°C) oven or on stove top approximately 1-1/4 hours or until tender.
 Serve with cooked rice, noodles or mashed potatoes.